 Funding

 FP is funded by the Medical Research Council, UK and the Chief Scientist Office, Scotland [MC_UU_12017/7].
 RS is funded by the Medical Research Council, UK [MR/K025023/1].
 JM is funded by the Economic & Social Research Council [ES/K006460/1].
-GM has received no specific funding related to this work and is an employee of NHS Scotland.
+GM has received no specific funding related to this work and is an employee of NHS Health Scotland.
 LV received no specific funding related to this work.
+MAG received no specific funding related to this work.

 Abstract